codesubmission321/cdd/README.md

-# Artifact for "CDD: A Simple Yet Effective Counter-Based Model for Delta Debugging"
+# Artifact for "Toward a Better Understandings of Probabilistic Delta Debugging"

 ## Introduction